ethereum/remix-project/docs/tutorial_mist.rst

 In Mist click on ``Develop`` / ``Open Remix IDE``

 Remix will open in a new window.
-If this is the first time it is run, the ``Ballot`` contract is loaded.
+If this is the first time it is run, the ``Ballot`` contract will be loaded.

 Now, we need to check if Remix is connected to Mist: